kymwei/React-From/README.md

 5. add clear all button to clean all selection

+6. more ? unmount everything?

 ####Bonus:
 - adding css3 to style as you like
 - adding more functions
 - make it to responsive
 - do what ever you think very cool
+- if you still have time, adding test on your react compoment
+### Tip
+- conditional rendering
+- Using Lifecycle

+## to run the project
+- type `npm start` and you will see it is running on `http://localhost:8080/`